paezha/Spatial-Statistics-Course/Sample Slides/22-Area-Data-III-Slides.md

 Spatial Moving Average Scatterplots
 ========================================================
-- Empirical values of variable are not independent of their local means
+- Empirical values of variable are dependent of their local means
-- High probability for non-random pattern
-- Evidence for Spatial Autocorrelation: feature similarity (variable is correlated to 45-degree line)
+- Evidence for Spatial Autocorrelation: feature similarity with neighbours (variable is correlated to 45-degree line)

 ***